evildmp/sphinx-rst/register.rst

 Register
 ========

+Refer to :ref:`make-propose-changes` for guidance on what to do here.

 Add today's date in year-month-day format and your GitHub username with a link to your GitHub profile page (and optionally your real name) to the list on this page.
 Add yourself to the bottom of the list.
 Follow the format of existing